Faculty Handbook: Vancouver Campus

 Academic Calendar

-The academic calendar is published in the New York Tech Academic Catalogs and on the New York Tech website, and copies are available in department offices.
+The academic calendar is published in the Academic Catalogs and on the New York Tech website, and copies are available in department offices.
 Faculty should refer to the calendar when preparing course outlines, planning assignments, and scheduling examinations.
-Faculty may not disregard the university calendar.
+Faculty may not disregard the academic calendar.

 Class Attendance

 Faculty are required to record daily class attendance and all grades, including final exam grades on the New York Tech attendance spreadsheet and grade sheets.
-Additionally, faculty must complete the official attendance report following the third week of the semester and will be required to provide the last date of attendance for students in cases where a grade of F, WF, or I are recorded for a student through the online grading system.
+Additionally, faculty must complete the official attendance report following the third week of the semester.
+They will be required to provide the last date of attendance for students in cases where a grade of F, I, UW, or W are recorded for a student through the online grading system.

 Attendance Verification Rosters

-Class rosters allow the university to verify which students are attending which classes, to make ready the administrative tools for recording grades and credit, and to reconcile financial records.
+Class rosters allow the college to verify which students are attending which classes, prepare the administrative tools for recording grades and credit, and reconcile financial records.
 Attendance verification rosters are accessible online to each faculty member via my.nyit.edu.
-Instructors must verify attendance for enrolled as well as dropped students indicating whether a student has attended or never attended.
-Faculty are required to complete the attendance verification roster for each class they are teaching each semester.
+Instructors must verify attendance for enrolled and dropped students indicating whether a student has attended or never attended.
+Faculty must complete the attendance verification roster for each class they teach each semester.
 View a guide.

-Students who have been attending class but whose name do not appear on the attendance verification roster should be directed to the Registrar's Office.
+Students who have been attending class but whose names do not appear on the attendance verification roster should be directed to the Registrar's Office.
 Instructors may not allow unregistered students to attend classes.

 Class Schedules

-Class schedules and teaching assignments in addition to the final exam timings are made by Associate Deans and Program Coordinators in cooperation with the registrar and with the approval of the Executive Director/Campus Dean.
+Associate deans and program coordinators make class schedules and teaching assignments in addition to the final exam schedule in cooperation with the Registrar and with the approval of the Executive Director/Campus Dean.
 Once finalized, schedules cannot be altered without the approval of the Executive Director/Campus Dean.
-Class schedules are developed for the purpose of serving student needs.
-Although Associate Deans make reasonable efforts to accommodate the scheduling requests of faculty members, service to students and the need to ensure minimum number of contact hours between faculty and students are met as required by the BC Ministry of Advanced Education and Skills Training.
+Class schedules are developed to serve student needs.
+Although associate deans make reasonable efforts to accommodate the scheduling requests of faculty members, service to students and the need to ensure minimum number of contact hours between faculty and students are met as required by the BC Ministry of Post-Secondary Education and Future Skills.

-Final examinations must be given on the scheduled day scheduled day that was indicated in the course syllabus.
-By accepting to teach the course prior to the registration period, the faculty member accepts the obligation to hold the final exam in as per their published course syllabus.
+Final examinations must be given on the scheduled day as indicated in the course syllabus.
+By accepting to teach the course before the registration period, the faculty member accepts the obligation to hold the final exam as per their published course syllabus.

 Classroom Assignments/Room Changes